Micron Technology, Inc. (NASDAQ:MU) Shares Sold by Kovack Advisors Inc.

 Micron Technology Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, April 25th.
-Shareholders of record on Monday, April 10th were issued a $0.115 dividend.
-This represents a $0.46 dividend on an annualized basis and a yield of 0.68%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 25th.
+Investors of record on Monday, April 10th were paid a $0.115 dividend.
+This represents a $0.46 annualized dividend and a dividend yield of 0.68%.
 The ex-dividend date was Thursday, April 6th.
-Micron Technology’s payout ratio is 33.09%.
+Micron Technology’s dividend payout ratio (DPR) is 33.09%.

 Micron Technology, Inc designs, develops, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Embedded Business Unit, and Storage Business Unit.
 It provides memory and storage technologies comprises DRAM products, which are dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; NAND products that are non-volatile and re-writeable semiconductor storage devices; and NOR memory products, which are non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.